Most of us try to get organised, especially as the new year starts, but day-to-day tasks often take over and our processes become even more chaotic.

-Instead, try to set aside a couple of hours here and there to organise one room or your garden.
-This will make you feel much more on top of your chores but without being overwhelmed by taming the chaos that’s all over the house.
+Instead, try to set aside a couple of hours here and there to organise one room or part of the garden.
+This will make you feel much more on top of your chores without being overwhelmed by taming the rest of the chaos all over the house.

 Give your shed a lick of paint (if it needs it) and replace any broken glass in your greenhouse.
-This will prepare them for all weathers and help improve the overall look of your garden, plus it’ll make sure the stuff inside is safe and secure.
+This will prepare them for all weathers and help improve the overall look of your garden, plus it’ll keep the stuff inside safe and secure.

 9. Do clear away outside toys

 Toys strewn all over the garden can be a bit of an eyesore, so try to store them away in the shed or garage when they’re not in use.
-Get rid of any toys that your children don’t play with anymore, perhaps even selling them online or at the front of your house to make some extra cash (to buy more storage boxes!).
+Get rid of any toys that your children don’t play with anymore.
+You could even sell them online or at the front of your house to make some extra cash (to buy more storage boxes with!).

 10. Don’t start one task and leave it unfinished

 Although you do need to break The Big Tidy down into manageable chunks, you also need to carry it through to the bitter end.